tytydraco/yessleep/out/I_was_testing_a_submersible_in_the_Norwegian_trench_At_700_meters_down_something_very_strange_occurred.md

 "We think you may have freaked out and had a panic attack," he said.

-"Fix your fucking cameras," I said to him.
+"Fix your fucking cameras," I snapped back to him.

 After being cleared by medical, I was sent home on leave.